Three offers Pay As You Go bundles from £10/month and traditional Pay As You Go rates of 3p/minute, 2p/text and 1p/MB.

 If you’re visiting a country that’s not covered by the Go Roam offer, additional charges may apply for your usage when abroad.
 Please see the Three website for full details about their international coverage.

 Keeping Your Phone Number

-If you’re switching to Three, it’s a straightforward process to keep your old phone number.
+If you’re joining Three’s Pay As You Go service from another mobile network, it’s a straightforward process to keep your current phone number.

 Once you’ve done that, request a PAC Code from your old network.
 You can get this through your mobile network’s website or app, or by texting PAC to 65075.
 The PAC Code will authorise the transfer of your phone number to Three.

 Once your new SIM card has arrived from Three, fill out this form on their website.
 After submitting your PAC Code on that page, your phone number transfer will be scheduled by Three (normally for the next working day).